elastic/cel-examples/FAQs/error_handling.md

 ## Failure types
 ### Requests return non 2xx responses
+Non-2xx Responses from the third party server being queried from CEL:
 1. Authorization or authentication errors, usually 401 or 403.
 Authorization errors often return 404 errors to not leak information.
-2. Rate limiting causing 429 errors.
-3. Target server changed API request contract resulting in 4xx errors.
-4. Unexpected transitory issues with the target server causing 5xx or 4xx errors.
-5. 404 errors due to the API of the request being incorrect.
+2. 429 "Too Many Requests" errors when the server is rate limiting requests.
+3. 400 errors due to unexpected changes in the API request contract.
+These errors cannot be recovered.
+It's important that they are not silently ignored and that processing is stopped.
+4. Transitory 5xx errors that can be recovered.
+In some cases, 4xx errors may be returned if a subsystem is down on a third party server.
+5. 404 errors from resources that have been removed.
+For instance if the program gathers a set of IDs from one API and then queries for information for each ID in another API call, the resource could have been deleted since the original call.

-##### Reset all variables so periodic run restarts from same conditions
+#### Reset all variables so periodic run restarts from same conditions

 1. Steps to implement
    1. Set 'want_more' to false.